The Magic Annuity

 “It’s not the return on my money I am worried about, it’s the return of

 Here is a chart from the above reference study showing the 20-year average returns.
-It
+It speaks for itself:

 Get a Magic Annuity Illustration